-Though, after a million invested, your fees will decrease to 0.49%.
+Though, after $10 million invested, your fees will decrease to 0.49%.
 Even this is still higher than many of the fees competing robo-advisors charge.
 For example, their competitor Betterment only charges a fee of 0.25% or 0.40% if you want person-to-person advice.

-Personal Capital is definitely directed at high net worth individuals while M1 Finance is dedicated to being an everyday person investment platform.
+Personal Capital is definitely directed at high net worth individuals while M1 Finance is dedicated to being a beginner-friendly investment platform for the common person.

 As far as investing goes, the minimum investment with M1 Finance is $100 or $500 for retirement accounts.
 The free tools on Personal Capital have no minimum, but in order to invest with them you need a minimum of $100,000.

 If you want a platform for free financial planning tools then Personal Capital may be the better platform for you.
-Or, you could use these free tools alongside a brokerage account like M1!
+Or, you could use these free tools alongside a brokerage account such as M1 Finance.